cablelabs/micronets-manager/README.md

     cd micronets-manager
     npm install
     ```

-4. Start your server in dev mode
+4. Start your server

     ```
+    npm run start
+    ```

+5. Start your server in dev mode

+    ```
     npm run dev
     ```

-5. Build for production with minification
+6. Build for production with minification

     ```
     npm run build
     ```

-6. Build for production and view the bundle analyzer report
+7. Build for production and view the bundle analyzer report

     ```
     npm run build --report
     ```

   To install web-client please follow the README in https://github.com/cablelabs/micronets-manager/tree/micronets-manager-integration/app.git

-###### Note : Make sure your connected to the respective Micronets websocket proxy before booting Micronets Manager up.
+###### Note : Make sure your connected to respective Micronets websocket proxy , Identity Server and MSO Portal before booting Micronets Manager up.
-###### Detailed instructions to start the the Micronets websocket proxy can be found [here](https://github.com/cablelabs/micronets-ws-proxy#1-quick-start)
+###### Detailed instructions to start the Micronets websocket proxy can be found [here](https://github.com/cablelabs/micronets-ws-proxy#1-quick-start)
 ###### By default the Micronets Manager is configured to connect to wss://ws-proxy-api.micronets.in:5050/micronets/v1/ws-proxy/micronets-gw-0001 websocket proxy.
 ###### To change this configuration please update the websockrtUrl parameter in default.json file present in config directory.When the micronets manager boots up and registry associated with respective subscriber is not populated its uses config.json to locate the corresponding websocket proxy.
-###### Registry api associated with subscriber once populated is used to derive the respective websocket proxy configuration.
+###### Registry api associated with subscriber once populated is used to derive the respective websocket proxy configuration.Websocket proxy configuration in registry api and in config/default.json should match.
+###### Detailed instructions to start the MSO Portal can be found [here](https://github.com/cablelabs/micronets-mso-portal#getting-started)
+###### Detailed instructions to start the Identity Server can be found [here](https://github.com/cablelabs/identity-service#getting-started)

 #### 1.2 Running the Micronets Manager using Docker

 The Micronets Manager distro includes a Dockerfile that can be used to construct Docker images.